0xd0ni/sirs-submission/REPORT.md

 #### 2.2.2.
 Server Communication Security

 (_Discuss how server communications were secured, including the secure channel solutions implemented and any challenges encountered._)
+To secure our communications we set a firewall rule on database machine, where we only allow communications for mongodb port(27017) and the ip of the server (192.168.56.11).
+Ideally we should complement the usage of firewall rules with tls connection.
+This way, besides controlling the traffic in the network we could achieve confidentiality and integrity in the communication.
+We could not do that due to lack of time.
 (_Explain what keys exist at the start and how are they distributed?_)

 ### 2.3.
 Security Challenge